 - Establish a coordinator: Managing and organizing volunteers can be a difficult task.
 Appoint a coordinator who can focus his or her efforts on the many aspects of managing volunteer labor.

-- Background screening: All volunteers working with youths, or who are entrusted with access to your organization's money or financial information, should undergo background screening.
+- Background checking: All volunteers working with youths, or who are entrusted with access to your organization's money or financial information, should undergo background checking.

 - Request documentation: Protect your organization by requesting the following documentation as part of your onboarding process:

 Some of the most hazardous activities volunteers face involve those taking place outside a building.
 Consider the following for outdoor volunteer labor:

 - Match work with ability and skill: Volunteers are often eager to help out any way they can.
 Although enthusiasm is always appreciated, volunteer organizers should encourage volunteers to work within their means.

 - Ability: Volunteers who overextend themselves are more susceptible to injury.
 Consider attributes (such as physical ability), which may be necessary to complete a task, and delegate work accordingly.

 - Skill: When assigning tasks, ensure volunteers are equipped with the proper skills and training needed to complete their jobs.
 This may include providing instructions for using power tools and guidance on what to do if there is an accident.
 If a task requires specialized skills, hire a professional if needed.

 - Ensure equipment is up for the job: Consider the equipment needed to complete a task efficiently and safely.